 - Incorporate breaks and physical activity into your routine

-Experiences Transitioning from Traditional Jobs to Online Work
+Experiences Transitioning From Traditional Jobs to Online Work

 Case studies on moving to freelance work reveal varied experiences in building client bases, mastering new platforms, and navigating income fluctuations.
-Stories documented by Science Editor highlight the personal growth that comes from stepping into a remote career.

 - Unpredictable freelance income versus steady paychecks